-Alzheimer's disease (AD), also called Alzheimer disease, Senile Dementia of the Alzheimer Type (SDAT) or simply Alzheimer's, is the most common cause of dementia.
-Dementia can also be caused by a variety of other factors, many of which can be controlled and some can even be reversed.
+Alzheimer's disease (AD), also known as Alzheimer disease, Senile Dementia of the Alzheimer Type (SDAT) or simply Alzheimer's, is a very specific and the most common form of dementia.
+Dementia can be caused by several other factors, many of which can be controlled, at times even reversed.

-Dementia: This increases with advancing age.
-Dementia predominantly occurs in the second half of our life, often after the age of 65 - some experts think that this is the 'price society has to pay' for our higher life expectancy and therefore the term 'dementia' activates similar fears and repression mechanisms as 'cancer' or 'AIDS'.
-The frequency of dementia increases with rising age from less than 2 % for the 65-69-year-olds, to 5 % for the 75-79 year-olds and to more than 20 % for the 85-89 year-olds.
+Dementia increases with advancing age.
+Dementia predominantly occurs in the second half of life, usually after 65.
+Some experts think it is the 'price society has to pay' for our higher life expectancy and therefore the term 'dementia' activates similar fears and repression mechanisms as 'cancer' or 'AIDS'.
+The frequency of dementia increases with increase in age from less than 2 % for the 65-69-year-olds, to 5 % for the 75-79 year-olds and to more than 20 % for the 85-89 year-olds.
 Every third person over 90 years of age suffers from moderate or severe dementia

-Dementia: There are some conditions which only mimic serious disorders and are actually reversible.
-These are sometimes called "pseudodementias," and are treatable.
+There are some conditions of dementia which only mimic serious disorders and are actually reversible.
+These are called "pseudodementias," and are treatable.
 Examples of conditions causing reversible symptoms of dementia are:

-- Reactions to Medications—Older persons taking prescription drugs may suffer adverse reactions, including confusion.
-Sedatives, hypnotics, neuroleptics, antihypertensives and antiarthritic medications are among the most common.
+- Reactions to Medication—Older persons taking prescription drugs may suffer adverse reactions, including confusion.
+Sedatives, hypnotics, neuroleptics, antihypertensives and antiarthritic medication are among the most common drugs.

 - Emotional Distress—Depression or major life changes such as retirement, divorce or loss of a loved one can affect one's physical and mental health.

 - Metabolic Disturbances—Problems including renal failure, liver failure, electrolyte imbalances, hypoglycemia, hypercalcemia, hepatic diseases or pancreatic disorders can provoke a confusional state, changes in sleep, appetite or emotions.